Klimushin/Django-Mongo-React/README.md

 ## Note

-To add test patients to the database use a GET request to the URL http://locallhost:8000/api/v1/create-patient/secret-code with the params "quantity" = count (without params count of created patients will be 20)
+If you want to add test patients to the database, use a GET request to the URL http://locallhost:8000/api/v1/create-patient/secret-code with the params "quantity" = count (without params count of created patients will be 20)

-To delete all patients from database use a GET request to the URL http://locallhost:8000/api/v1/delete-patient/secret-code
+If you want to delete all patients from database use a GET request to the URL http://locallhost:8000/api/v1/delete-patient/secret-code